We Don’t Just Treat Addiction, We Treat People

 We also encourage patients to seek peer support from organizations such as Alcoholics Anonymous and Narcotics Anonymous, many of which offer self-help groups on McLean’s campus and other nearby areas.

-Stressing recovery and relapse prevention, we utilize a number of therapy models informed by psychiatric research conducted by investigators within the Center of Excellence in Alcohol, Drugs, and Addiction, throughout the hospital, and around the world.
+Stressing recovery and relapse prevention, we utilize a number of therapy models informed by psychiatric research conducted by investigators within the Division of Alcohol, Drugs, and Addiction, throughout the hospital, and around the world.

 Detoxification from alcohol and/or drugs is an important first step in addiction recovery.
 There are several types of medical detoxification (detox), including detox from alcohol, benzodiazepines, or opioids.